Unbounded dynamics for three dimensional vector fields: The applications:

-\begin{itemize} \item For all $c\in\mathbf{R}$, the plane $H_r=\{(r,y,z)|y,z\in\mathbf{R}\}$ is transverse to $H$. \item Denote the vector field from Eq.\ref{Mich} by $F_c$.
-For all $|x|>c\sqrt{2}$, $F(x,0,0)=(0,0,c^2-\frac{x^2}{2})$ points in the negative $z-$direction. \end{itemize}
+\begin{itemize} \item For all $c\in\mathbb{R}$, the plane $H_r=\{(r,y,z)\mid y,z\in\mathbb{R}\}$ is transverse to $H$. \item Denote the vector field from Eq.\ref{Mich} by $F_c$.
+For all $\mid x\mid >c\sqrt{2}$, $F(x,0,0)=(0,0,c^2-\frac{x^2}{2})$ points in the negative $z$--direction. \end{itemize}

-This implies that given $s=(x,0,0)$, $|x|>c\sqrt{2}$ the trajectory of $s$ arrives at it from $\{\dot{x}<0\}$ and re-enters $\{\dot{x}<0\}$ immediately upon leaving $s$ - as illustrated in Fig.\ref{michelsonconf}.
-Similarly to the previous section, it follows that in order to apply Th.\ref{infinitytheorem} all that remains to be shown is that the Poincare Index of the Michelson system at $\infty$ is either $0,1$ or $-1$.
-To do so, we first note that by Prop.\ref{polyinf}, the vector field given by Eq.\ref{Mich} extends continuously to $\infty$ - where $\infty$ is added as a fixed point for the flow.
+This implies that given $s=(x,0,0)$, $\mid x\mid >c\sqrt{2}$ the trajectory of $s$ arrives at it from $\{\dot{x}<0\}$ and re-enters $\{\dot{x}<0\}$ immediately upon leaving $s$ - as illustrated in Fig.\ref{michelsonconf}.
+Similarly to the previous section, it follows that in order to apply Theorem \ref{infinitytheorem} all that remains to be shown is that the Poincaré index of the Michelson system at $\infty$ is either $0,1$ or $-1$.
+To do so, we first note that by Proposition \ref{polyinf}, the vector field given by Eq.\ref{Mich} extends to $\infty$ (after modification) - where $\infty$ is added as a fixed point for the flow.
 In addition, we further note the vector field $F_c$ can point at the $(0,0,\lambda)$, $\lambda>0$ direction only on vectors which lie at the intersection $\{\dot{x}=0\}\cap\{\dot{y}=0\}$.\\